tdwg/vocab/documentation-specification.md

 **2.1.2 Content negotiation**

 A resource will normally be permanently identified by its abstract resource IRI.
-When client that attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it should be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client (Fig. 1).
-A resource may be available as several content types, but all resources should be retrievable in a human-readable form when content-type text/html is requested.
+When client that attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it should be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client (Fig. 1) [GUID, Recommendation 7].
+A resource may be available as several content types, but all resources should be retrievable in a human-readable form when media type text/html is requested.
 It is also best practice to make a machine-readable representation available.
 If the resource is a document that is primarily intended for human consumption, then the machine-readable representation should at a minimum contain descriptive metadata about the document.
 In some cases (such as vocabularies), the machine-readable representation of the resource will contain a complete description of the resource.

 ![](graphics/std-parts.png)